alpearce/apa-summarizer/README.md

 The current iteration is work-in-progress attempt at a Python Flask web app that parses PDFs with PyMuPDF and summarizes the content using OpenAI.
 The app is deployed on Heroku.

 ## Cry for help
 I am a backend security engineer.
-This is not what I know how to do.
+This is not what I do best.
 All feedback welcome.

 ## Table of Contents